BenFradet/benfradet.github.io/_posts/2015-12-16-Exploring-spark.ml-with-the-Titanic-Kaggle-competition.md

 #### Description of our pipeline

-In this post, we'll be training a random forest and since `spark.ml` can't handle categorical features or labels unless they are indexed, our first job will be to do just that.
+In this post, we'll be training a random forest and since spark.ml can't handle categorical features or labels unless they are indexed, our first job will be to do just that.

-Then, we'll assemble all our feature columns into one vector column because every `spark.ml` machine learning algorithms expects that.
+Then, we'll assemble all our feature columns into one vector column because every spark.ml machine learning algorithm expects that.

 Once this is done, we can train our random forest as our data is in the expected format.

-Finally, we'll have to *unindex* our labels so they can be interpretable by Kaggle.
+Finally, we'll have to *unindex* our labels so they can be interpretable by us and the Kaggle tester.
 <br><br>

 #### Indexing categorical features and labels

-Fortunately, there are already built-in transformers to index categorical features, you just have to choose between two options:
+Fortunately, there are already built-in transformers to index categorical features, we just have to choose between two options:

-  1. Assemble all your features into one vector (through [VectorAssembler](http://spark.apache.org/docs/latest/ml-features.html#vectorassembler)) and use a [VectorIndexer](http://spark.apache.org/docs/latest/ml-features.html#vectorindexer).
+  1. Assemble all the features into one vector (through [VectorAssembler](http://spark.apache.org/docs/latest/ml-features.html#vectorassembler)) and then use a [VectorIndexer](http://spark.apache.org/docs/latest/ml-features.html#vectorindexer).
-The problem with `VectorIndexer` is that it will index every feature which has less than `maxCategories` (which you can set with `setMaxCategories()`) no matter whether it is indeed categorical or not.
+The problem with `VectorIndexer` is that it will index every feature which has less than `maxCategories` (which you can set with `setMaxCategories`) no matter whether it is indeed categorical or not.
 In our case, there are categorical features with quite a few categories (`Title` for example) and quantitative features without too many different values (such as `SibSp` or `Parch`).
 That's why I don't think this is the way to go.
 2. Index every feature, which you know is categorical, one by one with [StringIndexer](http://spark.apache.org/docs/latest/ml-features.html#stringindexer).
-At the time of this writing, there is, unfortunately, not a way to create a single `StringIndexer` which will index all your categorical features in one step (there is a PR going on to do just that [here](https://github.com/apache/spark/pull/9183) though).
+At the time of this writing, there is, unfortunately, no way to create a single `StringIndexer` which will index all your categorical features in one step (there is a PR going on to do just that [here](https://github.com/apache/spark/pull/9183) though).